LimnoTech/IRsupportR/README.md

   - results_class_d.csv

-- Final results as Excel spreadsheets to allow for merge cell formatting
+- Final results with merged cell formatting.
+Excel files required for merged cells.
+Csv files used for parts with no merged cells

   - Class C